Iku-Shamagan

 In their inscriptions, these Mari kings used the Akkadian language, whereas their contemporaries to the south used the Sumerian language.

 Vase

 A vase mentioning Iku-Shamagan "in an early semitic dialect" is also known:

 Statue

 Iku-Shamagan is known from a statue with inscription, discovered by André Parrot in 1952.
 The statue, in the National Museum of Damascus, was restored by the Louvre Museum in 2011.

 Iku-Shamagan's votive statue was dedicated through an inscription on the back of the statue:

 The statue was discovered in Mari, in the Temple Ninni-zaza.

-The statue was heavily damaged during the conquest by the armies of the Empire of Akkad circa 2300 BCE.
+The statue was heavily damaged during the conquest by the armies of the Akkad around 2300 BC.